isomerpages/edb-osp/_resources/4-national-day.md

 Got a birthday wish for Singapore?
 Join Singaporeans and friends of Singapore from all around the world in [sharing your stories](https://www.ndp.gov.sg/ourheartforsg/overview) for the little red dot.
 Share your reflections, your words of thanks, your hopes and aspirations.
 Share from your heart.
 Together, these make up our experience as a people: what we have gone through, and where we want to go.
 Don't forget to hashtag #SGNcelebrates and #OurHeartforSG in your well wishes!

 ### Celebrations around the world!
 Singapore communities everywhere are organising e-gatherings this August.
-Find one near you!
+Find one near you! _(Event Listing coming soon!
+If you are having an event and want to feature it on our website, do email hello@singaporeglobalnetwork.sg)_

 ## <a id="sights-and-sounds"></a>Re-creating the Sights and Sounds of Singapore